lgreco/comp271s24/Assignments/Assignment 02/GradingNotes.md

 public int getPosition() { return this.position; }
 ```

-and change the code above to
+and change the code earlier to

 ```java
 DynamicArray uniqueWords = new DynamicArray();